rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-2-class-RootedPath.md

 # the RootedPath helper class

-In order to decode a **sequence of length values**, one must count down the current node counts in order to keep track of the nodes in the current rooted path.
-Overall, this can be done using a stack-based approach, which can be assumed to be implemented by the following `RootedPath` helper class.
+In order to decode a **sequence of length values**, one must count down the current node count which allows to keep track of the nodes in the current rooted path.
+Overall, this can be done using a stack-based approach, which can be assumed to be implemented by the following helper class.

 ```js
 class RootedPath begin